 At the center of the Department’s approach to school support and improvement is an understanding that support and improvement are most likely to occur through partnership and collaboration.
-While the support for TSI, CSI, and Receivership schools looks different based on their identification, embedded within each of these models is the opportunity for schools to have ownership and agency around what their plan for support and improvement looks like.
+While the support for schools looks different based on their identification, embedded within each of these models is the opportunity for schools to have ownership and agency around what their plan for support and improvement looks like.

 TSI School Support

 Districts support the implementation of the SCEP in their schools identified for Targeted Support and Improvement through regular SCEP support meetings with the schools.
 For more information, click on the resources below: (forthcoming)